mateushzet/MyOS/README.md

 Technologies used for emulating:

--Docker
+- Docker

--Qemu
+- Qemu

 Technologies installed in Docker container:

--nasm
+- nasm

--grub
+- grub

--gcc cross compiler - "gcc-cross-x86_64-elf"
+- gcc cross compiler - "gcc-cross-x86_64-elf"

 Process of emulating and launching os: